-Focus Areas: Literacy: Spelling, grammar, punctuation, terminology, metalanguage, reading comprehension.
-Task 1: Research assignment Terms 1/3 Week 7 Task 2: Semester Examination Terms 2/4 Week 6 Numeracy: Graph drawing and analysis, scale, map projections, geological time and other items.
-Geography Tools and Skills: Maps, map reading, longitude and latitude, contour lines, climatic graphs, line graphs, synoptic charts as per syllabus.
-Field Work: To be done around the school, on a Field Trip.
-Secondary research investigation into a specific example of water scarcity as experienced by a particular water resource.
-Semester Examination with literacy and numeracy components.
-Covering the Water in the World and Interconnections topics.
-Geographic tools and skills will also be assessed.
-Topics: Water in the World Water in the World Interconnections Grades A-E Awarded as an A-E grade A-E Awarded as an A-E grade Outcomes 1,2,3,5,7,8 1,2,3,4,5,6,7,8 Outcomes A student: GE4-1 locates and describes the diverse features and characteristics of a range of GE4-2 describes processes and influences that form and transform places and er GE4-3 explains how interactions and connections between people, places and er GE4-4 examines perspectives of people and organisations on a range of geograp GE4-5 discusses management of places and environments for their sustainability GE4-6 explains differences in human wellbeing nvironments nvironments result in change ohical issues
+Focus Areas Literacy: Spelling, grammar, punctuation, terminology, metalanguage, reading comprehension.
+TASK 1 TASK 2 TASK 3 Numeracy: Graph drawing and analysis, scale, map projections, geological time and other items.
+Term 1 Term 2 Term 1/2 Week 7 Week 4 Ongoing Geography Tools and Skills: Maps, map reading, longitude and latitude, contour lines, climatic graphs, line graphs, synoptic charts as per syllabus.
+Topic: Water in the World Topic: Interconnections All Topics Field Work: To be done around the school, on a Field Trip.
+Nature of Task: Nature of Task: Nature of Task: Research task Topic Test - Skills and course content Formative Assessment Grades A-E A-E A-E Grade is awarded for this task Grade is awarded for this task Grade is awarded for this task Outcomes GE4-2, GE4-4, GE4-5, GE4-1, GE4-2, GE4-3, GE4-5, GE4-1, GE4-3, GE4-6, GE4-7, GE4-8 GE4-7, GE4-8 GE4-7, GE4-8

+Stage 4 Geography Outcomes

+- GE4-1 locates and describes the diverse features and characteristics of a range of places and environments - GE4-2 describes processes and influences that form and transform places and environments - GE4-3 explains how interactions and connections between people, places and environments result in change - GE4-4 examines perspectives of people and organizations on a range of geographical issues - GE4-5 discusses management of places and environments for their sustainability - GE4-6 explains differences in human wellbeing - GE4-7 acquires and processes geographical information by selecting and using geographical tools for inquiry - GE4-8 communicates geographical information using a variety of strategies